WolfDev8675/RepoSJX7/README.md

 DataScience assignments (BSE+MAKAUT)
 #
-Repository head containing branches and files for various projects and tasks given during the life cycle of the course *b Post Graduate Diploma in Data Science from BSE in collaboration with MAKAUT Module headers are kept as main names
+Repository head containing branches and files for various projects and tasks given during the life cycle of the course *bPost Graduate Diploma in Data Science from BSE in collaboration with MAKAUT b* Module headers are kept as main names
 #